Dynamic Stall Characteristics and Modelling of Time-Varying Pitching Kinematics: Methods

 \subsection{Experiments}

 The experiments were carried out in the SHARX recirculating water channel at EPFL, with a \SI{0.6}{\meter}$\times$\SI{0.6}{\meter}$\times$\SI{3}{\meter} test section, and a maximum flow velocity of \SI{1}{\meter\per\second}.
 A NACA0018 airfoil with a chord length of \SI{0.15}{\meter} and a span of \SI{0.58}{\meter} was placed vertically in the water channel (\cref{fig:kinematics}a).
-The blade's tip was located sufficiently close to the channel bottom, leaving only a narrow gap to limit tip effects.
-A splitter plate was mounted at the blade's root to minimise the surface effects.
+The blade tip was located sufficiently close to the channel bottom, leaving only a narrow gap to limit tip effects.
+A splitter plate was mounted at the blade root to minimise the surface effects.
 The airfoil was subjected to an incoming flow velocity of \SI{0.4}{m/s}, corresponding to a chord-based Reynolds number $Re = \frac{\Uinf c}{\nu} = 60,000$.
-At this Reynolds number, a laminar separation bubble may form, which can alter the force response and stall characteristics \cite{Roberts1980,Yarusevych2008,Toppings2025}.
+At this Reynolds number, a laminar separation bubble may form, which can alter the force response and stall characteristics \cite{Roberts1980,Yarusevych2008,Toppings2025,Rogowski2025}.
 Airfoil tripping was used to prevent the formation of the laminar separation bubble.
 Zigzag-type tripping tapes with a thickness of \SI{0.8}{mm} were attached to both the pressure and suction sides of the airfoil near its maximum thickness, forcing the boundary layer to transition to turbulence and eliminating laminar separation bubble formation.
+The decision to add tripping tape was motivated by the sensitivity of the airfoil at moderate Reynolds numbers ($\num{1e4}<Re<\num{1.5e5}$) to the formation of separation bubbles at low angles of attack, leading to a non-linear variation of the static lift coefficient as a function of the angle of attack \cite{Tank.2017, Rogowski2025}.
+The lift polars we measured on non-tripped wings showed a non-linear lift increase with increasing angles of attack in the attached flow regime, whereas the tripped configuration yielded a linear lift variation with angle of attack.